betulsit/fracture-detection-ui/README.md

 # Fracture Detection UI with YOLOv8

-This project provides an interactive, locally deployable user interface for detecting bone fractures in X-ray images using a YOLOv8 object detection model.
-Built with Gradio and Python, the interface is simple to run, requires no web development knowledge, and is suitable for both research and clinical prototyping.
+This project provides an interactive, locally deployable user interface for detecting bone fractures in X-ray images using YOLOv8 models.
+Built with Gradio and Python, the interface allows for simple, single-stage fracture detection as well as an advanced two-stage analysis pipeline for specialized models.

 ## Features

-- Upload and analyze individual X-ray images
-- Automatically detects and labels fractures (e.g., humerus, ulna, femur)
+### Multiple Analysis Modes

+* **Standard Detection**: Upload an unmasked X-ray and get immediate, annotated results.
+* **Two-Stage Analysis**: For specialized models (`v2_masked`), performs an automated pre-detection, generates a "pseudo-mask" to focus on relevant areas, and then runs a detailed analysis.
+* **Direct Masked Detection**: Allows users to upload their own pre-masked images for analysis with compatible models.

+### Dynamic User Interface

+* The UI layout intelligently adapts, showing single or multiple output images depending on the selected analysis mode.

+### Comprehensive Results

-- Displays an annotated image with bounding boxes
+* Displays annotated images with bounding boxes, class labels, and confidence scores.

-- Provides a text-based summary of the number of detections and their confidence scores
-- Model version selector (e.g., v1, v2, v3)
+### Model Selection

+* A dropdown menu allows for easy switching between different model versions and analysis modes.

+### Local & Offline

-- Runs fully offline in a local browser environment
+* Runs fully on your local machine in a web browser, ensuring data privacy.

 ## Setup Instructions